fgrardi/css-selectors/selectors.md

 ## Contextual selectors

+5. `x y`
 **Descendant** -- selects all `p` elements within the infinite-level hierarchy of element `#foo` descendants
+- When you need to be more specific with your selectors

 ``` CSS
 #foo p {